Mortgage Payment Calculator

 Mortgage payment calculator inputs to double-check

-- Taxes and insurance are annual figures; confirm the local numbers.
+- Taxes and insurance are annual figures; confirm the local numbers before you compare scenarios.

 - PMI rate depends on credit score and loan type; use a conservative estimate.